philipturner/molecular-renderer/README.md

 - OpenMM 8.1 pre-release with optimized OpenCL backend

 Memory:
-- At least 8 GB of RAM
+- At least 8 GB of RAM - this application will cache 4 GB of compressed data in memory
 - Hard drive with at least 250 MB/s bandwidth

 <!--